ktanushree/getevents/README.md

 #### For more info
- * Get help and additional CloudGenix Documentation at <http://support.cloudgenix.com>
+ * Get help and additional Prisma SDWAN Documentation at <https://docs.paloaltonetworks.com/prisma/prisma-sd-wan>